Xilinx/SDSoC-Tutorials/platform-creation-tutorial/Lab2-Creating-Software-Components.md

 ## Lab 2: Creating Software Components for the Platform
-In this lab we will create the files used to define the software components of an SDSoC platform for a standalone target.
+In this lab, we will create the files used to define the software components of an SDSoC&trade; platform for a standalone target.
 The software components created are:

 -  **First Stage Boot Loader (FSBL)**:  The FSBL initializes the PS block, configures the PL with a bitstream if needed, and loads either a second stage bootloader or the end application as specified in the boot file

 - **Linker Script**: The linker script specifies the memory address space used for the code and data regions present within the executable software application file.
 The executable file is formatted in the executable and linkable format (ELF).
 The stack and heap sizes are also specified within the linker script

-- **Boot Image Format (BIF) File**: The BIF file specifies how the Zynq boot file (BOOT.BIN) is constructed.
+- **Boot Image Format (BIF) File**: The BIF file specifies how the Zynq&reg;-7000 SoC boot file (BOOT.BIN) is constructed.
 The boot file contains the FSBL and the executable application ELF file.
 It can also contain a bitstream as well as additional program and data files.

 >:pushpin: **NOTE**
->See [UG821](https://www.xilinx.com/support/documentation/user_guides/ug821-zynq-7000-swdev.pdf), the Zynq-7000 SoC Software Developers Guide, for further details on creating a boot image.
+>For more information on creating a boot image, see Zynq-7000 SoC Software Developers Guide ([UG821](https://www.xilinx.com/support/documentation/user_guides/ug821-zynq-7000-swdev.pdf)).

 <details>
-<summary><big><strong>Step 1: Launching the SDx IDE and Creating an Application Project</strong></big></summary>
+<summary><big><strong>Step 1: Launching the SDx&trade; IDE and Creating an Application Project</strong></big></summary>

 #### On a Linux host machine: